 |PHA 6936||Special Topics in Clinical Toxicology (final exam using ProctorU)||1||X||X||X|

 Students graduating in the Fall/Spring must take at least 3 credits in the final semester.
 Plan to take a Required Course in addition to Special Topics.
-The special topics course must be taken in in the final semester, which requires students to take time off and take a final comprehensive exam using ProctorU.
+The special topics course must be taken in in the final semester, and students take a final comprehensive exam using ProctorU.

 Students graduating in the Summer must take at least 2 credits in the final semester.